AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-tasks-predecessor-popup-no-link.md

 ---
-title: "Tasks: Predecessor information does not include link"
+title: 'Tasks: Predecessor information does not include link'
-description: "When a user hovers over a predecessor to see more information about it, that information does not include a link to the predecessor task."
+description: When a user hovers over a predecessor to see more information about it, that information does not include a link to the predecessor task.
 hidefromtoc: yes
 feature: Tasks
+exl-id: 585d1d08-fa8c-4e75-a8b2-1769ed8fa8b0
 ---
 # Tasks: Predecessor information does not include link

 >[!NOTE]